opnfv/nfvbench/docs/testing/user/userguide/quickstart_docker.rst

     nfvbench --show-default-config > my_nfvbench.cfg

-Edit the nfvbench.cfg file to only keep those properties that need to be modified (preserving the nesting)
+Edit the nfvbench.cfg file to only keep those properties that need to be modified (preserving the nesting).

+Make sure you have your nfvbench configuration file (my_nfvbench.cfg) and OpenStack RC file in your pre-created working directory.

 5. Run NFVbench